rofsdahl/cabin-control/README.md

 The menu system contains functionality for:
 * Reading addresses of connected temperature sensors
 * Manually switching Nexa power plugs on/off.
-This is useful for testing RF communication, and for programming the Nexa Self Learning power plugs
+This is useful for testing RF communication, and for programming the Nexa Self-Learning power plugs

 # Hardware